Lemon Butter Tilapia

 You need the following ingredients for Lemon Butter Tilapia:

-• Tilapia Fillets: Fresh or frozen tilapia fillets would work.
-If the fillets are frozen be sure to thaw them before use.
-A quick and easy way to thaw tilapia fillets is to completely immerse them in cool water for about 30 minutes.
+• Tilapia Fillets: Fresh or frozen tilapia filets would work.
+If the fillets are frozen, be sure to thaw them before use.
+A quick and easy way to thaw tilapia filets is to completely immerse them in cool water for about 30 minutes.
 Then remove them from the water and pat dry.

 • Garlic Powder: For flavor and a nice crust on the fish.